katxeus/civic-participation-network/README.md

 Such a form of civic participation will be developed at the core of the platform.
 Support forensic style of fact checking to counter disinformation sourcing and propagation.

 ## Civic Mentorship
-Provide a means to provide civic literacy through mentorships and apprenticeships
+Provide a means to provide civic literacy through mentorships and apprenticeships.
+Using pedagogy and other educator-learner techniques to transfer knowledge to willing partpating citizens